dhilgarth/posts-workflow/readme.md

 The file will contain the content from the draft along with an adjusted YAML front matter:

-- The property "title" will be set to the new title determined above.
+- The property `title` will be set to the new title determined above.
-- The property "date" will be set to the current date
+- The property `date` will be set to the current date
-- The property "layout" will be set to `"post"`
+- The property `layout` will be set to `"post"`
-- The property "published" will be set to `true`
+- The property `published` will be set to `true`
-- The property "type" will be removed, if it is `"draft"`
+- The property `type` will be removed, if it is `"draft"`
-- If the draft is missing the "comments" property, it will be added with a value of `true`; otherwise, the value from the draft will be used.
+- If the draft is missing the `comments` property, it will be added with a value of `true`; otherwise, the value from the draft will be used.
 - All other properties from the draft will be used without changes.

 The published post will automatically be committed, if `commit` has been omitted or specified as `true`.
 Again, it ensures you are on the `blog` branch.